Capital Projects and Financing Update

 Based on the updated Capital Projects and Improvements Plan, the CCSD59 Finance Committee convened to discuss many financial options to fund the plan.

 Vickie Nissen, Assistant Superintendent of Business Services, shared, “The Finance Committee discussed operating cost reduction strategies, funding sources such as the utilization of the district’s fund balance, and the issuance of School Fire Prevention and Safety Bonds to offset the costs of the capital projects.
-Of all of the financial options discussed, the committee concluded that a combination of cost reductions, use of fund balance, and one of the two proposed financing options would best meet the needs of the District.”
+Of all of the financial options discussed, the committee concluded that a combination of cost reductions, use of fund balance, and one of the proposed financing options would best meet the needs of the District.”

 For additional information and details about the CCSD59 Updated Capital Projects Plan, financing options, and process, click here.